-Be careful not to overdrive the inputs of the ADC12L063 with a device that is powered from supplies outside the range of the ADC12L063 supply.
+Be careful not to overdrive the inputs of the ADC12010 with a device that is powered from supplies outside the range of the ADC12010 supply.
 Such practice may lead to conversion inaccuracies and even to device damage.

 Attempting to drive a high capacitance digital data bus.
-The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current flows through $V{DR}$ and DR GND.
+The more capacitance the output drivers must charge for each conversion, the more instantaneous digital current flows through V{DR} and DR GND.
 These large charging current spikes can couple into the analog circuitry, degrading dynamic performance.
 Adequate bypassing and maintaining separate analog and digital areas on the pc board will reduce this problem.

-Additionally, bus capacitance beyond the specified 20 pF/pin will cause $t{OD}$ to increase, making it difficult to properly latch the ADC output data.
+Additionally, bus capacitance beyond that specified will cause t{OD} to increase, making it difficult to properly latch the ADC output data.
 The result could, again, be an apparent reduction in dynamic performance.

-The digital data outputs should be buffered (with 74ACQ541, for example).
-Dynamic performance can also be improved by adding series resistors at each digital output, close to the ADC12L063, which reduces the energy coupled back into the converter output pins by limiting the output current.
-A reasonable value for these resistors is $47\Omega$ to $56\Omega$ .
+The digital data outputs should be buffered (with 74AC541, for example).
+Dynamic performance can also be improved by adding series resistors at each digital output, close to the ADC12010, which reduces the energy coupled back into the converter output pins by limiting the output current.
+A reasonable value for these resistors is 100Ω .